EricaJaclynStein/ericajaclynstein.github.io/_posts/2015-03-24-nnguw-recap.markdown

 There's an almost innate human tendency to believe that people around us will make the same decisions we might make.
 This is referred to as the False Consensus Effect, and it's one of the most fundamentally basic humanistic expressions that just can't help but rear it's self indulgent head 90% of the time.
 Yes, it's the tendency to assume that other people are just like you.

+Just like the royal "we", great UX designers use the royal "our" or "their" when speaking about users and audiences.
+Why?
+Ah, this is because design is for many, not for "I", "you", "him" or "her".

 <div class="experiment">
 <h5>Social Experiment</h5>
 Fold a piece of paper like so...